 As a licensed esthetician, you’re already comfortable doing facials and other common spa treatments.
 Now, you’re ready to transition to a more medical setting working side-by-side with doctors, nurses, and nurse practitioners as a peer and highly-valued member of a medical team.

-Medical Aesthetics Course Outline
+Medical Aesthetics Course

 What Makes FAMA Different

 Let FAMA help you continue your educational journey and assist you with getting an edge in the job market.
-Our hands-on approach to learning in our own medical facility, paired with enthusiastic and experienced instructors will help you as you take the next steps in your career.
+Our clinical approach to learning in our own medical facility, paired with enthusiastic and experienced instructors will help you as you take the next steps in your career.
 With classes held only five Mondays, you’ll have the time to keep working, absorb the information needed and bring what you’ve learned in your medical aesthetics classes to dermatologists’ and other medical offices.

 Looking for a medical esthetician school?